About the Authors

 Read Chapter 8 - Syria: Old-timers and Newcomers

 Olivier Roy, a professor at the European University Institute in Florence, is the author of Globalized Islam (2004) and Holy Ignorance (2010).
 He heads the ReligioWest Research project at http://www.eui.eu/Projects/ReligioWest/About/.

 Read Chapter 2 - Islam: The Democracy Dilemma

 Jillian Schwedler is associate professor of political science at the University of Massachusetts, Amherst.
 She is the author of Faith in Moderation: Islamist Parties in Jordan and Yemen (2006) and coeditor of Policing and Prisons in the Middle East (2010).
 Her website is http://polsci.umass.edu/profiles/schwedler_jillian.

 Read Chapter 11 - Jordan: The Quiescent Opposition

-Samer Shehata, an assistant professor at Georgetown University, is a former fellow at the Woodrow Wilson International Center for Scholars, the National Endowment for the Humanities–American Research Center in Egypt, and the Carnegie Foundation.
+Samer Shehata, an associate professor at the University of Oklahoma, is a former fellow at the Woodrow Wilson International Center for Scholars, the National Endowment for the Humanities–American Research Center in Egypt, and the Carnegie Foundation.
 He is the author of Shop Floor Culture and Politics in Egypt (2009) and the editor of the forthcoming Islamist Politics in the Middle East: Movements and Change (2012).